One University — Since 1898

 Our students regularly receive more than $5.5 million in scholarship funds.

-DMU students and employees serve the community in a wide variety of ways, from free on-campus events like the annual Senior Health Fair and Girls Exploring Medicine & Science to off-campus health screenings, osteopathic manual medicine treatments, health education programs and many more volunteer activities.
+DMU students and employees serve the community in a wide variety of ways, from free on-campus events like the annual Senior Health Fair and GEMS/BROS programs, to off-campus health screenings, osteopathic manual medicine treatments, health education programs and many more volunteer activities.

 DMU has an alumni network of over 16,000 with more than 3,100 in Iowa.

-In 2025, U.S. News and World Report’s Best Grad Schools report recognized DMU for having the most graduates working in primary care and serving people in medically needy and rural areas.
+In 2026, U.S. News & World Report’s Best Grad Schools report recognized DMU as Iowa’s top institution and among the nation’s leaders for graduates working in primary care and serving medically needy and rural communities.
 DMU’s occupational therapy, physical therapy and physician assistant programs also made the list for being among the best in the country.

 Latest News & Updates